Finding a Top Financial Advisor Firm in Phoenix, Arizona

 Pathlight Investors, LLC

-Pathlight Investors, LLC is the only firm on this list whose staff does not have any additional certifications.
-The firm does not have a set account minimum.
-It primarily serves individuals.
+Pathlight Investors, LLC has no additional advisory certifications to its name.
+The firm also does not have a set account minimum.
+It primarily serves individuals and high-net-worth individuals.

-Pathlight Investors is the only firm on this list that collects commissions.
-Pathlight’s senior vice president and president are also licensed insurance agents/brokers.
-They may recommend or sell insurance products to clients, which could present a potential conflict of interest as they earn insurance commissions.
-Pathlight Investors is a fiduciary, so it is required to always act in its clients’ best interests.
+As part of its fee schedule, Pathlight Investors collects commissions.
+Pathlight’s co-president and executive vice president are also licensed insurance agents/brokers.
+They may recommend or sell insurance products to clients, which could present a potential conflict of interest, as they earn insurance commissions.
+Pathlight Investors is a fiduciary, so it is required to act in its clients’ best interests.

 Pathlight Investors, LLC Background

 Pathlight Investors, LLC was founded in 2009, making it one of the newer firms on this list.
-The firm is principally owned by CEO and portfolio manager Patsy Nodilo, president and portfolio manager Martin Nodilo and president and portfolio manager Adrian Larson.
+Chairman Patsy Nodilo and co-presidents Martin Nodilo and Adrian Larson principally own the firm.

 Pathlight Investors, LLC provides investment management, wealth management and financial planning, which may include retirement and business planning, insurance, education, estate planning and tax and cash flow analysis.
 Pathlight Investors principally invests its clients’ assets in equities, fixed income, alternative investments and cash allocations.
 The firm’s advisors and investment policy committee decide the appropriate allocation based on conversations with the client regarding his or her financial goals and objectives, risk tolerance and time horizon.